Best Oatmeal Cookies

 Once the dough balls are on the parchment paper, gently and ever-so-slightly press the tops down.
 This will ensure even baking.

-Bake in the preheated oven!
+Then, bake the oatmeal cookie recipe in the preheated oven.
 If you have a convection oven you can bake two trays at a time.
 If not, I recommend only baking one tray at a time.

 2. Transfer to an airtight, freezer-friendly container (I recommend either a glass storage container or a freezer-friendly ziplock bag).